PM vows to counter terrorists with full force

-SEHWAN, Feb 17 (APP): Prime Minister Muhammad Nawaz Sharif Friday reiterated his government’s resolve to counter terrorists and authorised the army to “eliminate the enemy wherever they are.”
+SEHWAN, Feb 17 (APP): Prime Minister Muhammad Nawaz Sharif Friday reiterated his government’s resolve to counter terrorists and authorized the army to “eliminate the enemy wherever they are.”

-According to a PM House statement, he was chairing a meeting here in

-the aftermath of horrific bomb blast at the shrine of sufi saint Lal Shahbaz Qalandar.
+According to a PM House statement, he was chairing a meeting here in the aftermath of horrific bomb blast at the shrine of sufi saint Lal Shahbaz Qalandar.

 He was briefed by the chief secretary Sindh about the tragic incident in which 83 people were killed, 343 injured, of which 76 were in serious condition.